Domingo Germán: Professional career

-Florida/Miami Marlins
+Florida / Miami Marlins (2009-2013)

+Minor leagues

 Germán was signed by the then Florida Marlins as an international free agent in 2009.
 He made his professional debut in 2010 for the Dominican Summer League Marlins.

-Germán played the 2014 season with the Greensboro Grasshoppers, pitching to a 9–3 win–loss record with a 2.48 earned run average (ERA) and 113 strikeouts.
-In July he was selected to play in the All-Star Futures Game and recorded two strikeouts in the game.
+Germán pitched for the Batavia Muckdogs in 2013, and had a 2–3 win–loss record with a 1.76 earned run average (ERA) in eight games started.
+He played the 2014 season with the Greensboro Grasshoppers, pitching to a 9–3 win–loss record with a 2.48 ERA and 113 strikeouts.
+He was selected to play in the 2014 All-Star Futures Game and recorded two strikeouts in the game.
+After the 2014 season, the Marlins added Germán to their 40-man roster, protecting him from the Rule 5 draft.

-New York Yankees
+New York Yankees (2015-2023)

-On December 19, 2014, the Marlins traded Germán, Nathan Eovaldi, and Garrett Jones to the New York Yankees for Martín Prado and David Phelps.
-He missed the 2015 season while recovering from Tommy John surgery, and was non-tendered after the season, removing him from the 40-man roster.
-The Yankees resigned Germán to a minor league contract during the offseason.
-They re-added him to their 40-man roster after the 2016 season.
+On December 19, 2014, the Marlins traded Germán, Nathan Eovaldi, and Garrett Jones to the New York Yankees in exchange for Martín Prado and David Phelps.
+He missed the 2015 season while recovering from Tommy John surgery and was non-tendered after the season, removing him from the roster and making him a free agent.

+On December 11, 2015, the Yankees re-signed Germán to a minor league contract.
+He made 10 starts split between the Single-A Charleston RiverDogs and High-A Tampa Yankees, accumulated a 3.08 ERA with 38 strikeouts across 49 2/3 innings pitched.
+On November 4, 2016, the Yankees re-added Germán to their 40-man roster.